Pix3lPirat3/mineflayer-autoclicker/docs/api.md

 # API <!-- omit in toc -->

-Welcome to the *mineflayer-plugin-template* API documentation page.
+Welcome to the *mineflayer-autoclicker* API documentation page.

 ## Table of Contents <!-- omit in toc -->